jprivet-dev/monolog-bundle-dynamic-config-node-with-app-for-testing/README.md

     - we will be able to save a lot of time restructuring the configuration of the 46 handlers.
 - How?
   - Make good use of the enrichment mechanisms with the `NodeBuilder` and `NodeDefinition` classes.

+### Extract documentation from `Configuration.php`

+- Why?
+  - The documentation in the `Configuration.php` file header is not found in the `yaml` file generated with the `config:dump-reference` command.
+- How?
+  - Retrieve this documentation and dispatch it to the relevant handlers in the configuration.

 ## Resources